-One person hurt in shooting at N. Ardenwood Drive apartment complex
+18-year-old killed in shooting at N. Ardenwood Drive apartment complex

 Latest Weather Blog

-One person hurt in shooting at N. Ardenwood Drive apartment complex
+18-year-old killed in shooting at N. Ardenwood Drive apartment complex

 BATON ROUGE - A shooting that sent at least one person to the hospital was reported on North Ardenwood Drive Friday morning.